 Visionwith a different API version 😆

 Apr 30, 2021, 5:49 PM

-Sanity is a customizable solution that treats content as data to power your digital business.
+Sanity is a modern headless CMS that treats content as data to power your digital business.
 Free to get started, and pay-as-you-go on all plans.